The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 The vagus nerve, also called 10th cranial nerve, is the longest and most complex of the cranial nerves, and one of the most important nerves in your body.

-Let me explain why.
-The word "vagus" actually means "wandering" in Latin—and that's exactly what the vagus nerve does.
 It has an average of 100,000 parasympathetic nerve fibres that connect your brain with almost every organ in your body.

 The vagus nerve is the primary component of your parasympathetic nervous system (rest and digest, or feed and breed response), and as a consequence plays a key role in your heart rate, breathing rate, digestion, detoxification and much more.